dormezil/dreaconnect/README.md

 <!-- badges: end -->

-The goal of dreaconnect is to make connecting to database through R easier.
+The goal of dreaconnect is to make connecting to database through R easier using drea database schema.
 Some basic utility functions such as listing tables in a database are also included.

 ## Installation